-Start testing, but start small
+1. Start testing, but start small.

 This is the clincher in business.
-To understand whether a change is successful, we need to measure the outcomes of that change and use those measurables to build actionable steps forward based upon the results.
+To understand whether a change is successful, we need to measure the outcomes of that change and use those measurables to build actionable steps forward based on the results.

 Imagine you have a bar and you want to increase profits.
 You offer 2-for-1 margaritas on Wednesday.
 For a whole month, the bar is packed and then starts to tail off the next month.
 You decide that people have gone off margaritas, so you opt to serve mojitos instead.
 Nobody comes.
 You change to a different cocktail, nobody comes.
 You research the best cocktails, drop the price and offer pitchers on the 2-for-1 deal.
 Still, nobody comes.

-Collating and analyzing feedback is integral in making meaningful change that enhances your business and drives higher profits, which help cover your SBA loan payments.
+Collating and analyzing feedback is integral in making meaningful change that enhances your business and drives higher profits, which helps cover your SBA loan payments.
 Otherwise, it's simply a guessing game of what's working.

 Alternatively, smaller-scale changes with correct feedback metrics help you determine the direction your improvements should take.
 For example, you would first incorporate a pizza night with a new launch discount and build a robust set of feedback metrics to test it.
 You monitor whether more customers come in, how much longer they stay and how much more they spend (and on what).
-Perhaps you'll notice that people tend to order wine more often when they eat pizza or add an extra side.
+Perhaps you notice that people order wine more often when they eat pizza or add an extra side.
 If a customer orders pizza, ask for feedback, not just on the dish, but also on why they bought it.

 You may find that your customers were thrilled that pizza was now being offered and that's why they dropped in.
 In fact, they were so happy about it that they ordered an extra glass of wine for the authentic Italian feel.
 Good for you.
 Try adding spaghetti bolognese on the menu or offering 2 for 1 on Italian wines.
 [Are you looking for a business loan?
 Check out our reviews and best picks of your options.]

-Pivoting in business refers to the concept of switching strategies as a way to correct your course as a company.
+Pivoting in business refers to switching strategies as a way to correct your course as a company.
 While small, steady solutions are a good step forward, you may find that nothing you try works.
 This may be because a larger upheaval is needed to readdress the underlying structural presumptions of your business.

 While pivoting may seem like a drastic course of action resulting in big time/money costs, often we find that only one substantial element needs to be changed.
 The difference between incremental changes and a pivot, however, is that that pivot is most often tied to key aspects of the company's personality and operation.
 Examples of pivots include:

-- Revenue model
+- Changing your revenue model

-- Key target audience
+- Identifying a new key target audience

-- Growth model
+- Adopting a growth model

-- Change in technology
+- Updating your technology

-But how do you know if your company needs to pivot?
+How do you know if your company needs to pivot?

-Whatever the reason, when you recognize that you a stagnating or morphing organically toward an alternate outcome than the one originally planned, it's time to actively pivot.
+Whatever the reason, when you recognize that you are stagnating or morphing organically toward an alternate outcome than the one originally planned, it's time to actively pivot.
 Do it quickly, and get yourself measurable goals that allow you to monitor your progress.

-Just like small changes, pivots work best when spun through the 'learn, test, feedback' cycle.
+Just like small changes, pivots work best when spun through the "learn, test, feedback" cycle.
 Channel your previous hard work into making the pivot easier, using the resources and efforts you've pooled together before.
-Listen to customer feedback as well as your own metrics, as outside opinions can often highlight points you may not have considered – maybe even the way to pivot.
+Listen to customer feedback, as well as your own metrics, as outside opinions can often highlight points you may not have considered – maybe even the way to pivot.

 When we consider all the world's inventions over time, it's pretty clear that everything designed for everyone to use all of the time has already been commandeered by household brand names.
 Think about things like Tylenol or Kleenex – the products that aren't niche are far harder to compete with as people already know their favorite brands or are indiscriminate about which ones they buy because it doesn't matter.
 Do people really have that much of a preference on dish sponges or milk?
 No, generally people just pick the brand they've always used or the cheapest version.
-As business mogul Seth Godin points out, "Not everyone is your customer."

-To combat people's decision-making apathy when choosing products, you need to be remarkable (or a purple cow, as Seth says).
-To stand out in an over-saturated or historically commandeered market is difficult.
+To combat people's decision-making apathy when choosing products, you need to be remarkable (or a purple cow, as Seth Godin says).
+To stand out in an oversaturated or historically commandeered market is difficult.
 You can try to go head-to-head with Kleenex if you like, but they likely have a mountain of more resources than you to get their brand to the top of the pile.

 Instead, consider the following: